 ...
 Defendant did not provide any proof of his trustee or beneficiary status.
-Defendant's argument regarding his pecuniary interest status, a key element of the Rule 16a-13 exemption.
+Defendant's argument regarding his pecuniary interest status, a key element of the Rule 16a-13 exemption ... relies on his trustee and beneficiary status.

 However, Defendant cannot show he had a pecuniary interest in the AutoZone stock when it was in the GRATs, as his statement regarding his trustee and beneficiary status cannot be considered.